RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 2 : Contoso – Securing Access Control.md

     ![](media/select-rg.png "Resource groups")

-1. Confirm you have a resource group **Challenge16-<inject key="DeploymentID" enableCopy="false"/>** present as shown in the below screenshot.
-You need to use the **Challenge16-<inject key="DeploymentID" enableCopy="false"/>** resource group through out the challenge.
+1. Confirm you have a resource group **Challenge02-SUFFIX** present as shown in the below screenshot.
+You need to use the **Challenge02-SUFFIX** resource group through out the challenge.

     ![](media/challenge02_V01.png "Resource groups")